-** THESE ARE OUR LAST FEW BOTTLES OF THE 2014 VINTAGE.
+** SADLY, THIS VINTAGE HAS NOW ALL BEEN DEPLETED ACROSS THE UK, INCLUDING AT THE UK IMPORTER.
 NOTE, HOWEVER, THAT THE NEWLY-RELEASED 2015 VINTAGE IS EMERGING AS QUITE EXCELLENT **

 Awarded a Platinum Medal, 98 points and Best in Show status at the 2018 Decanter World Wine Awards (click link for details).